shoeffner/mthesis/src/models_and_methods.md

 and eyes in an image.
 The detected face landmarks are used to find the pupil centers and project them into the 3D model, as well as to estimate the head pose in relation to the camera.
-Once the relation to the camera is established, a distance estimate is performed to calculate the screen position in the model coordinate system.
+Once the relation to the camera is established, the distance is estimated to calculate the screen position in the model coordinate system.
 The eyeball centers, pupil locations in model coordinates, and screen corners in model coordinates can be inserted into
 @eq:matrix-intersection to find $t$ and calculate the gaze points.